WUSB (FM): History

 After many potential locations were examined across Suffolk County, an agreement was reached with the owners of a new tower being constructed at Bald Hill in Farmingville, New York, one of the highest points on Long Island.
-WBLI had already signed on as a tenant on the new tower, and WUSB leased space on the new tower as well.
+WBLI had already signed on as a tenant on the new tower, and WUSB leased space there as well.
 However, objections were raised again, with first-adjacent stations broadcasting on 89.9 and 90.3 FM on Long Island.
-WUSB ultimately was able to successfully overcome these objections, and since November 1995 had broadcast from the top of the "Mile High" tower at Farmingville.
+WUSB ultimately was able to successfully overcome these objections, and since November 1995, has broadcast from atop the "Mile High" tower at Farmingville.
 The move also resulted in WUSB increasing its geographic coverage of Long Island (within its primary and secondary signal contours) by close to 100%, despite the fact that power was lowered to 3,600 watts as part of the move.
 An unfortunate byproduct of the move was that reception on campus worsened, due to local topography and structures creating partial barriers between the University and Bald Hill.

 During normal operations, WUSB's audio signal is sent from its studios to the transmitter site via a T1 line.
 However, the old antenna location, atop the Graduate Chemistry building, remains as an emergency alternative to the Farmingville transmitter site, as well as an emergency studio-transmitter link to the Farmingville tower.

 WUSB has traditionally been funded by students through the Undergraduate Student Government (formerly known as Polity).
 Since 1989, WUSB has held annual radiothons (originally once per year, now twice per year, in the fall and spring) to raise money from listeners to pay for the station's operating expenses.
 Much of the money raised goes to pay for the station's transmitter lease and fixed operating expenses.

 Translator

 In 2003, WUSB applied for a translator.
 If approved by the FCC, it would have allowed the station to rebroadcast its signal on 98.3 FM on the North Shore.
-It would also improve the signal in other areas, such as the main campus where there are dead spots or interference from other stations.
+It would also improve the signal in other areas, such as the main campus, where there are dead spots or interference from other stations.
 This application was dismissed in 2013.
-The station applied for another translator to broadcast on 107.3 FM, and received a construction permit from the FCC in 2013.
-A license to cover was accepted on January 6, 2017.
+The station applied for another translator to broadcast on 107.3 FM and received a construction permit from the FCC in 2013. license to cover was accepted on January 6, 2017.